mathewgomas-alfred/mathewgomas.io/contributors_manual/krita_manual_readme.rst

 1. Reviewing merge requests

-   You can help review merge requests. request reviewing is usually done by programmers to find mistakes in each other's code, but because programming code is text based just like regular text, we can use this to check against typos as well!
+   You can help review merge requests.
+Request reviewing is usually done by programmers to find mistakes in each other's code, but because programming code is text based just like regular text, we can use this to check against typos as well!

     A merge request, is an amount of changes done in a document (added, removed) put into a machine readable file.
 When someone submits a review request (on system like gitlab or github this is a merge or pull request), people who maintain the original files will have to look them over and can make comments about things needing to change.
 This allows them to comment on things like typos, over-complicated writing but also things that are incorrect.
 After a patch has been accepted it can be pushed into the version control system.